Arweave Founder Talks with NEAR Co-Founder: Exploring the Path of AI and Blockchain Integration

 Author: Siwei Guai Guai, BlockBeats

-Sam also envisioned the potential applications of AO in DeFi scenarios, where the introduction of trustworthy AI strategies could enable true "agent finance."
+Sam also envisioned the potential applications of AO in the DeFi space, where the introduction of trustworthy AI strategies could enable true "agent finance."
 Illia shared the latest advancements of NEAR Protocol in scalability and AI integration, including the introduction of chain abstraction and chain signature functionalities, as well as the development of peer-to-peer payment and AI inference routers.
 Additionally, both guests expressed their views on the current priorities and research focuses within their respective ecosystems, as well as innovative projects they are optimistic about.

 How Illia and Sam Got Involved in AI and Crypto